AmaniMaalouf/GeoWaste_Database_Repository/README.md

 # GeoWaste Database Repository
-This repository provides open-source tools supporting the GeoWaste database: a global framework for mapping and characterising major waste dumpsites using AI, geospatial analysis, and methane emissions modelling.
+This repository provides open-source tools supporting the GeoWaste database for global mapping and characterisation of major dumpsites using AI, geospatial analysis, and methane emissions modelling.
 It contains four codes supporting the study:

-**"GeoWaste database: a global framework for mapping and characterising major dumpsites"**
+**"GeoWaste database for global mapping and characterisation of major dumpsites"**
 by *Maalouf et al. (2026)*

 ---